Quarantine and Self-Isolation

 What do I do when I am in quarantine?

-Quarantine means staying in your home — not going to work, classes, athletic events or other social gatherings — for 14 days.
-During this period, individuals should limit contact as much as possible, maintaining six feet of social distance from other individuals — including other residents of your home — at all times.
-While in quarantine, you should:
+Unvaccinated individuals must quarantine if they are identified as a close contact of someone who tested positive for COVID-19.
+Quarantine means staying in your home or assigned on-campus quarantine housing — not going to work, classes, athletic events or other social gatherings.
+During quarantine, individuals should limit contact with others— including other residents of their home — at all times.
+Individuals in quarantine should:

 How long do I need to stay in quarantine?